email-verifier-email-verification-app/email-verification-api-curl/README.md

 Email Verifier App
 =========
-Intros, walkthroughs, how-tos, demos, and docs for the Email Verifier API - cURL Request.
+Intros, walkthroughs, how-tos, demos, and docs for the Email Verifier API - <strong>cURL Request</strong>.
 More details can be found on our website - www.emailverifierapp.com including information on our innovative 12 stage cleaning process.

 Getting Started with Email Verifier
 --------------------------------